TUW-GEO/cookiecutter-tuw-jupyter/{{cookiecutter.project_slug}}/README.md

 TODO: Add you lecture description.

 # Generate Jupyter Conda environment and Jupyter Kernel from `yml`

 To re-create the environment as a Jupyter kernel for execution of the notebooks, do the following:

-- Open a Terminal from the same level as this Markdown README file.
+- Open a Terminal from the same level as this Markdown README file and the Makefile file.
 - Type the following into the terminal.

 ```